unixorn/fzf-zsh-plugin/README.md

-# zsh-fzf-tooling
+# fzf-zsh-pluin

-ZSH plugin to enable fzf searches
+ZSH plugin to enable using `fzf` to search command history and for files.